General strategies for the ASVAB

 • As you progress through the middle part of a section, try to avoid getting several questions in a row wrong, as this can sink your score on the CAT.
 If you know that the previous question you answered was a blind guess, spend a little extra time trying to get the next one right.

 • The CAT does not allow you to skip questions.
 So if you are given a question you cannot answer, you’ll have to guess.
-Guess intelligently and strategically by eliminating any answer choices that you know are wrong and choosing from those remaining.
+Guess strategically by eliminating any choices that you know are wrong and choosing from those remaining.
+Once you know you’ll need to guess, do so quickly and move on; if you don’t know the answer, staring at the question longer is unlikely to produce enlightenment.

 [ KEEP STUDYING: ASVAB Math Strategies • ASVAB Technical Subset Strategies ]

-Want more tips like this?
-Check out Kaplan’s ASVAB Prep Plus!
+Want more info about the ASVAB?
+Check out Kaplan’s ASVAB Total Prep Book.